How I Finally Quit Smokeless Tobacco

 "I Wish I Knew How to Quit You!"

-I first tried to quit "dip" while I was in college.
-The reason for it is long forgotten, but I doubt that I was inspired by any sort of concern for my health; more than likely, I simply wanted to save my meager stash of spending money for more important college-student stuff, like CDs, concert tickets and 40-ounce beers.
-Whatever the reason, the experience didn't go very well.
+I first tried to quit "dip" while in college.
+I doubt that I was inspired by any sort of concern for my health; more than likely, I simply wanted to save my meager stash of spending money for more important college-student stuff, like CDs, concert tickets and 40-ounce beers.
+The experience didn't go very well.
 I'd read previously that nicotine withdrawal could actually be worse than giving up heroin, and I'd said "Awww, that's a bunch of bullsh*t" -- until I tried it.
 WOW, did that suck!
-I was sleepless for days, suffered from an inability to focus, and experienced MAJOR Irritability!
-If I'd had a girlfriend at the time, she probably would've kicked me in the nads for being a total douche and left me!
-I was absolutely unbearable to be around for the week or two that I kept off the stuff, before I finally went "Aw, f**k it, it ain't worth it!"
+I was sleepless for days, suffered from an inability to focus, and experienced major Irritability.
+I was absolutely unbearable to be around for the week or two that I kept off the stuff, before I finally went "It ain't worth it!"

-It's February 18, 2018, and today I am celebrating FIVE YEARS without tobacco.
+It's February 18, 2020, and today I am celebrating SEVEN YEARS without tobacco.
 I don't even salivate when I see the smokeless-tobacco display in the convenience store anymore.
-Crave attacks are mostly a thing of the past, though the occasional grouchiness is still there....but I think that's just an ingrained part of my personality which has nothing to do with tobacco withdrawal. (haha) After all this time I can say with confidence that I am over the hump and hopefully I will be able to keep the nicotine demon away for the rest of my life.
+After all this time I think I can say with confidence that I am over the hump, and hopefully I will be able to keep the nicotine demon away for the rest of my life.
 Thanks to everyone who's read and commented on this article for your continued support.
-Giving "advice" is not my usual area of expertise, but I had to get this one out of my system.
+Giving "advice" is not my usual area of expertise, but I had to get this out of my system.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.